Dyson electric car cancelled: declared "not financially viable"

 A long wheelbase of around 3.2-3.3 metres was indicated in the patent documents, while other dimensions mentioned in the documents include a height of between 1.6 and 1.8 metres, and an overall length of between 4.7 and 5.1 metres.

 For comparison, that's approximately the same height and length as a Range Rover Sport PHEV, but with even more ground clearance.
 Also of note were the illustrated car's large but narrow wheels, indicated as 24 inches in diameter.
 According to Dyson, this will help to avoid aquaplaning, give better grip in snowy conditions and reduce aerodynamic drag.

 In his message to staff, James Dyson said: "The patents show a car with very large wheels, giving a low rolling resistance and high ground clearance.
 This makes a vehicle suited to city life and rough terrain, but could also contribute to increased range and efficiency."

 However, Dyson also noted that: "It is important to keep this in perspective and remember that we do not always use patents or make products based on patents that we have filed”.

 Dyson electric car battery

-There's still no confirmation on what battery type the Dyson electric car will use.
-Previously it has been reported that next-generation solid-state technologies were under consideration, but it's not clear that these would be ready in time for the car's anticipated launch date of 2021.
+There was no confirmation on what battery type the Dyson electric car would have used.
+Previously it had been reported that next-generation solid-state technologies were under consideration, but it's not clear that these would have been ready in time for the car's anticipated launch date of 2021.

-Hundreds of people are working on the project, most based at Dyson’s facility in Hullavington, Wiltshire.
-As much as £775 million is expected to be invested in the car this year alone, although that figure will be spent globally and not exclusively in the UK.
+Hundreds of people were working on the project, most based at Dyson’s facility in Hullavington, Wiltshire (above).
+As much as £775 million was expected to be invested in the car in 2019 alone, although that figure was to be spent globally and not exclusively in the UK.